-- Job title: British Heart Foundation Jacqueline Murray Coomber Fellow
+- British Heart Foundation Jacqueline Murray Coomber Fellow & University Academic Fellow in Structural Biology

-- Areas of expertise: Integrative Structural Biology, Cryo-electron Microscopy, Mass Spectrometry, Muscle & Myosin, Cardiovascular Disease
+- Integrative Structural Biology, Cryo-electron Microscopy, Mass Spectrometry, Muscle & Myosin, Cardiovascular Disease

-My lab is interested in understanding structural-functional relationships in muscle and how defects in muscle proteins lead to disease.
+My lab is interested in understanding structural-functional relationships in muscle and how defects in muscle proteins lead to cardiovascular disease.
 We use an integrative structural biology approach to do this, primarily combining cryo-electron microscopy, mass spectrometry, and mutational analyses with modelling.
-We are also passionate about the development of integrative structural biology methods as technology drives research.
-Our current focus is on studying how mutations in two muscle proteins, beta-cardiac myosin and myosin-binding protein C, lead to inherited heart disease.
-This research will lead to a better understanding of the molecular mechanisms that underpin inherited heart disease, and it is our hope that this will pave the way to better therapies in the future.
+We are also passionate about the development of integrative structural biology methods for the study of cardiovascular disease as technology drives research.
+Our current focus is on studying how mutations in two muscle proteins, beta-cardiac myosin and myosin-binding protein C, lead to the inherited heart disease hypertrophic cardiomyopathy.
+We also have an interest in dilated cardiomyopathy, diabetic cardiomyopathy and the effects of glycation on muscle proteins, and structure-based drug design.
+This research will lead to a better understanding of the molecular mechanisms that underpin heart disease, and it is our hope that this will pave the way to better therapies in the future.

 Current major projects